versluis/2013-Header-Ad/readme.txt

 * option to hide the ad for logged-in users
 * option to hide the ad for logged-in WP eMember users
 * works with and without a header image
+* option to show an ad at the very top of the screen
 * option to show the same ad after the post content
+* option to suppress ads on the home/front page

-I've optimised the plugin for a 468x80 pixel ad.
-Other sizes will work but may require your own CSS tweaks to make them look right.
+I've optimised the plugin for a 468x80 pixel ad, but I found that using responsive ad code works very well as it resizes on the fly.

 == Installation ==